blutorange/js-elbe/README.md

 - 0.1.2 The Stream#fork method now works with streams of unlimited length.
 This is achieved by querying and buffering the original stream only when needed.
 - 0.1.3 The Stream#index method now returns a stream of objects {index, value}.
 Previously it returned a stream of array [index, value].
 Named keys are easier to work with than integer keys.
 Performance wise, arrays are only objects, and objects with fixed keys can be optimized.

+# Roadmap

+- IStream#rewind
+- IStream#consume
+- testing the API in practive, making it easier to use

 # Docs

 [All methods with documentation](https://blutorange.github.io/js-elbe/), see also the directory `docs`.